 Crime victims in the European Union (EU) can obtain compensation for the injuries and/or damages they have suffered, regardless of where in the territory of the EU the crime was committed.

-However, it may also be possible for a victim to pursue a compensation claim against the offender during the course of criminal proceedings.
-More information about this route for compensation can be found here (select the relevant country flag listed on the right hand side of the page and then click on "My rights during the trial").
+As a victim of a crime, you also have other rights during the trial (select the relevant country flag listed elsewhere on the resulting page and then click on "My rights during the trial").

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.

 Last update: 13/04/2018